The Good, Bad, and Down-Right Ugly of Our Outsourcing Adventures

 But hiring a quality employee is a hassle.
 And trying to find one in a pinch is absurd.
-So what should a professional content marketing blogger like you do?
+So what should an entrepreneur like you do?

 One option is to outsource your SEO to an overseas marketer.
 With the right process in place, outsourcing your SEO is as simple as buying a book on Amazon.